gschmutz/stream-processing-workshop/08-iot-data-ingestion-over-mqtt/README.md

 docker run trivadis/iot-truck-simulator '-s' 'MQTT' '-h' $DOCKER_HOST_IP '-p' '28100' '-f' 'CSV'
 ```

-We are producing the data in **CSV** format to the broker running on the docker host on prot 281000.
+We are producing the data in **CSV** format to the broker running on the docker host on port 28100.

 You should see an output similar to the one below, signaling that messages are produced to MQTT.